 Proudly endorsed by

-Our Revolution will reclaim democracy for the working people of our country by harnessing the transformative energy of the “political revolution.”
+We have earned the endorsement of all of the Colorado chapters of Our Revolution which earned a national endorsement!
+Our Revolution was created from the Bernie Sanders campaign with the goal to reclaim democracy for the working people of our country by harnessing the transformative energy of the “political revolution.”
 Through supporting a new generation of progressive leaders, empowering millions to fight for progressive change and elevating the political consciousness, Our Revolution will transform American politics to make our political and economic systems once again responsive to the needs of working families.

 DSA members come from many political perspectives.
 But we all believe that both the economy and society should be run democratically to meet human needs, not to make profits for a few.
 We work to end oppression based on race, gender, sexuality, disability, religion, and more.
 And we understand how these forms of oppression connect with capitalism.